sergeypedan/social-nets-db/README.md

 ## Contributing

-Fork and build your own — or send pull requests.
+Fork and build your own — or send a pull request.

 ## License